monkybrain/hacks/giterate/README.md

 -> giterate

-# 3) type 'giterate summon daemon' to commit, pull and push at interval specified in giterate.json
+# 3) type 'giterate daemon' to commit, pull and push at interval specified in giterate.json

 -> giterate daemon
 ```